dariol83/ccsds/README.md

 The CCSDS File Delivery Protocol Library (eu.dariolucia.ccsds.cfdp) is a library that implements a full, standard-compliant CFDP entity (without support for proxy operations and relay operations, which can be easily developed in the application).
 It supports Class 1 (with and without closure) and Class 2 operations, with built-in support for TCP and UDP UT layers.

-A simple but effective graphical interface to monitor transactions in a local CFDP entity is provided as separate module (eu.dariolucia.ccsds.cfdp.fx).
+A simple but effective graphical interface to monitor transactions in a local CFDP entity using TCP and UDP as transport layers is provided as separate module (eu.dariolucia.ccsds.cfdp.fx).

 ## Data Viewer
-To ease the debug and visualisation of encoded information in telemetry and telecommand data, the module viewer (eu.dariolucia.ccsds.viewer) contains an application that can display decoded and structure information from all the data types supported by this library (CADUs, TM frames, AOS frames, TC frames, CLTU, Space Packets, all SLE operations, time encodings, CLCW).
+To ease the debug and visualisation of encoded information in telemetry and telecommand data, the module viewer (eu.dariolucia.ccsds.viewer) contains an application that can display decoded and structure information from all the data types supported by this library (CADUs, TM frames, AOS frames, TC frames, CLTU, Space Packets, all SLE operations, time encodings, CLCW, CFDP PDUs).

 ## Examples
 A modules providing examples on how to use the three modules above in a combined way, to demonstrate the capabilities of the library to write compact code.
 The following examples are provided: